Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow

 \subsection{Repairing bugs in TensorFlow/Keras}

 The source code of TensorFlow is maintained on GitHub \cite{tensor-repo}.
 All issues and commits have been reported in this repository respectively since November 2015.
 Similar to other repositories, users will submit an issue when they face a problem while using the library (e.g., a bug).
-Such issues contain information for investigating and diagnosing the problem including a brief description of the issue, the OS platform, buggy Keras/TensorFlow version, and the code snippets to reproduce the buggy behavior.
+Such issues contain information for investigating and diagnosing the problem including a brief description of the issue, the OS platform, the buggy TensorFlow version, and the code snippets to reproduce the buggy behavior, as well as a mention of the expected behavior.
 The developers of TensorFlow (or any other interested users) investigate the issue and potential ways to address it.
-Not all reported issues are bugs and further investigation indicates the root cause of each issue.
-Usually the developers firstly attempt to reproduce the issue and acknowledge the mentioned unexpected behaviour.
+Not all reported issues are bugs.
+Usually, the developers first attempt to reproduce the issue and acknowledge the mentioned unexpected behavior.
 Typically developers and interested users have useful discussions on the issue to understand and then fix the potential bugs.
-If the issue is identified as a real bug, it will be tagged as bug and developers start working to address it.
+If the issue is identified as a real bug, it will be tagged as a bug and developers start working to address it.
 Finally, developers will report or mention the link to the fixed version (or similar issues) on the issue asking others to test and acknowledge it.
 The issue should be closed then.
-While other issue tracking systems like Jira have more advanced issue trackers labeling issues as ‘‘resolved’’ or ‘‘fixed’’, the issue tracker of GitHub is simpler.
+While other issue tracking systems like Jira have more advanced issue trackers labelling issues as ‘‘resolved’’ or ‘‘fixed’’, the issue tracker of GitHub is simpler.
 Therefore, careful inspection of issues and related discussion is necessary to understand them deeply.